samiam567/apgraphicslib/src/apgraphicslib/Documentation/README.txt

 ----------------

 Make sure your sound is up!
-break the pots (brown cylinders in the corner) to restore your hearts!
+break the pots (brown cylinders in the corner) to restore your hearts Banging your head against the wall is fine, but don't do it too much or you'll get a headache